Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 The lifesaver is bubbling over with joy – literally.
 Did you notice the curvy lady that’s clutched to his chest?

 The most famous of these fountains is a very colorful humongous bird, rotating and spouting water while a curvy damsel in distress is clutched to his chest.
 This bright-colored Lifesaver is a collaboration by kinetic grandmaster Jean Tinguely and his second wife Niki de Saint Phalle.
 You can read more about the Swiss artist and his quirky sculptural machines in my post on Basel.
-Besides, one of his creations is on display at the Lehmbruck museum that I’m introducing below.
+Besides, one of his creations is on display at the Lehmbruck Museum that I’m introducing below.

 Golden ladder in Duisburg, the city that went from Steel to Style